corndeladmin/tech-docs/src/js/nested-loops.md

 ## Solving array problems

 We can use `for of` to perform a loop within another loop.
-This function counts occurences of a letter in our array of comments.
+This function counts each occurence of a letter in our array of comments.

 ::: code-group